jmgiorgi-10/Stock-App/README.md

 2. Test performance of other models on various stocks or aggregation of stocks - XGBoost and Online LSTM

-3. Apache airflow orchestration of model fitting Full Extraction, Transformation, Load (ETL) pipeline ###
+3. Apache airflow DAG for fetching/cleaning data, model training, evaluation, and visualization.

 The next step in the data pipeline is to use apache airflow to refresh our database and refit the model after a certain amount of new datapoints are available.
 The ETL data pipeline also provides the option to scale and manage our application across a distributed system.